 - My boys still have their daily and weekly chores.
 They get more opportunities to do extra chores for money in the summer, too.

 - Mommy School (the name stuck when they were littles, but will have to change now that they are teens!)As a teacher, I know how real “Summer Slide” is.
-We practice math facts, write in a journal, listen to Story of the World, and read Life Of Fred Language Books.
-Generally this happens for about 20 to 30 minutes on the weekdays they do not have a camp.
+In the past, we’ve practiced math facts, written in a journal, listened to Story of the World, and read Life Of Fred Language Books.
+Generally this happens for about 20 to 30 minutes on weekdays.

 - Screentime is limited.
 It’s easy for the empty hours of summer to get filled up with screens.
-My kids used to get about 30 minutes a day of screen time, but as they get older, this will have to be more flexible.
-I’m okay with using a phone for music or a relaxation app, but will keep the mindless videos and games to a minimum.
+My kids used to get about 30 minutes a day of screen time, but as they get older, this will have to be more flexible as the phone is a communication tool for friends – something that is so needed right now.
+I’m okay with using a phone for music, social texting or a relaxation app, but will keep the mindless , passive videos and games to a minimum.

 - We have a few traditions that happen weekly.
 My kids know what to expect, they look forward to it and it makes planning super easy.
-Taco Tuesday, Family Movie Friday, and Library on Sunday are three of our non-negotiables!
+Kid Dinner Night(more on that below!), Family Movie Friday, and Library on Sunday are three of our non-negotiables!

 Maybe its just because I crave a routine, but summer runs smoother when we all can get into a daily groove .
 This is not to say that from time to time we don’t waiver – bedtimes are later for special outings, a family movie night adds to the screen time minutes, we may get asked to do something special and rush to make it happen, etc.